'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 "Hard work is important and plays a big part in success (in Singapore), but it only brings you this far," said Mr Sim.

-He added that privilege plays an "undeniable and significant role" in accessing opportunities within the education system and internships, often through personal connections.
+Privilege, he added, plays an "undeniable and significant role" in accessing opportunities within the education system and internships, often through personal connections.

 Rather than letting challenges discourage him, he uses them as motivation to work harder and make the most of available resources.